CodingWithDuckii/AetherOS/README.md

-HI
+# Welcome to AetherOS!
+> This is an OS for Discord, which is rounded with animations, Apple emojis, and many more!
+> You may ask why we call it OS?
+Its not an Operating System?
+You are gonna see why we mean it, OS, when its released
+> We have 2 ways of installing AetherOS and 2 versions.
+The 1st version is just the normal one, but the second is with horizontal servers, which means the servers are above
 -
-# INSTALLING AetherOS
+## INSTALLING AetherOS
 **Installing Vencord**

 1. Go to [vencord.dev](https://vencord.dev/)
 2. Download and install **Vencord**.
-After installing, open the file.
+After you install it, please open the file.
 3. Close Discord:
       - Click the Discord icon in the taskbar → **Right-click → Quit Discord**
       - If you don’t see it, check hidden icons.